 Worrisome that people have lost faith in justice system: Kejriwal on H'bad encounter

 "It is also something to be worried about, the way people have lost their faith in the criminal justice system.
-Together all the governments will have to take action on how to strengthen criminal justice system," he told reporters.
+Together all governments and agencies will have to discuss and take action to strengthen criminal justice system," he told reporters here.
 All the four accused in the rape-and-murder case of a 25-year-old woman Hyderabad veterinarian last month were killed in an exchange of fire with police on Friday morning.

+Replying to a question on those convicted in the 2012 Delhi gangrape case, Kejriwal said, "I am also sad that seven years have passed...
+We rejected the mercy petition within 24 hours.
+I hope the President also rejects the plea soon and the convicts are sent to the gallows."
+Vinay Sharma, one of the convicts facing the gallows for the gang rape and murder of a 23-year-old paramedic student, had filed the mercy petition before the President.

+Nirbhaya was gang-raped on December 16, 2012.
+She later succumbed to her injuries.
+The brutality of the rape had rocked the nation leading to massive protests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)